 - Encourage effective communication: Regular communication between team members and stakeholders is crucial for ensuring that everyone is on the same page throughout the project’s duration.

-- Monitor progress: Keep track of the project’s progress and milestones, allowing for timely identification and resolution of any issues that may arise.
+- Monitor progress: Keep music of the venture’s progress and milestones, taking into consideration timely identity and resolution of any problems that may rise up.

 - Allocate resources appropriately: Ensure that adequate resources, including time, budget, and personnel, are allocated to each project phase.